 With a number of activities in place for each day, your child will most likely be immersed in some sort of friendly competition or talent show.
 Partaking in these activities are the kinds of things that build your child’s confidence and helps them break out of their shells!

-So if you were on the fence about sending your kid to summer camp then hopefully you’ve found your answer!
-For a list of local summer camps, check out our 2020 Summer Camp Directory!
+For a list of local summer camps, check out our 2021 Summer Camp Directory!